Straja, Suceava

 Straja (Strasza or Strascha) is a commune in Suceava County, Bukovina, northeastern Romania.
-It is composed of a single village, more specifically Straja.
+It is composed of a single village, Straja.

 History

 The first document attesting the existence of Straja dates since 1750.
-Part of Bukovina, it was under Austrian rule until 1918.
+Part of the historical region of Bukovina, it was under Habsburg and Austrian rule (being part of the Duchy of Bukovina, Cisleithania) until 1918 when it became part of the Kingdom of Romania.

 Demographics

-In 2011, Straja had a population of 5,094, mostly Romanian, and the major religion is Orthodoxy.
+In 2011, Straja had a population of 5,094, mostly Romanian, and the major religion is Eastern Orthodoxy.

 In 1930, according to the census taken in that year, Straja had a population of 4,662, of whom 4,338 were classified as ethnically Romanian, 137 German (more specifically Bukovina Germans), 134 Jewish, 29 Russian, and 15 Polish.
 The numbers by religion were 4,359 Orthodox, 145 Roman Catholic, 134 Jewish, 13 Evangelical Lutheran, 10 Greek Catholic, and 1 Baptist.

 Politics and local administration

 Communal council

 The commune's current local council has the following political composition, according to the results of the 2020 Romanian local elections: